RayHightower/RayHightower.com/_posts/2019-10-28-zero-to-one.markdown

 A good answer to the _contrarian question_ might look like this:

->Most people believe in x, but the truth is the opposite of x.
+>Most people believe in x,<br/>but the truth is the opposite of x.

 Answer the question well, and you might launch a  successful enterprise.
 For example: